-When ever we talk about SEO of Wp blogs, WordPress robots.txt file plays a major role in search engine ranking.
-It helps to block search engine bots to index and crawl important part of our blog.
-Though, some time a wrong configured Robots.txt file can let your presence completely go away from search engines.
-So, it’s important when you make changes in your robots.txt file, it should be well optimized and should not block access to important part of your blog.
+Whenever we talk about SEO of Wp blogs, WordPress robots.txt file plays a major role in search engine ranking.
+It blocks search engine bots and helps index and crawl important parts of our blog.
+Though sometimes, a wrongly configured Robots.txt file can let your presence completely go away from search engines.
+So, it is important that when you make changes in your robots.txt file, it should be well optimized and should not block access to important parts of your blog.

-There are many mis-understanding regarding indexing and non-indexing of content in Robots.txt and we will look into that aspect also in this article.
+There are many misunderstandings regarding indexing and non-indexing of content in Robots.txt and we will look into that aspect too.

-If your website hasn’t got a Robots.txt file, learn here how to do it.
-If your blog or website does have a Robots.txt file, but is not optimized, then follow this post and optimize your Robots.txt file.
+If your website doesn’t have a Robots.txt file, you can learn how to do it here.
+If your blog/website has a Robots.txt file but is not optimized, you can follow this post and optimize your Robots.txt file.

-Robots.txt file helps search engine robots to direct which part to crawl and which part to avoid.
-When Search bot or spider of Search Engine comes to your site and wants to index your site, they follow Robots.txt file first.
-Search bot or spider follows this files direction for index or no index any page of your website.
+The Robots.txt file helps search engine robots and directs which part to crawl to and which part to avoid.
+When a search bot or spider of the search engine comes to your site and wants to index your site, they follow the Robots.txt file first.
+The search bot or spider follows the file directions for indexing or not indexing pages of your website.

-If you are using WordPress, you will find Robots.txt file in the root of your WordPress installation.
-For static websites, if you have created one or you developer has created one, you will find it under your root folder.
-If you can’t simply create a new notepad file and name it as Robots.txt and upload it into Root directory of your domain using FTP.
-Here is ShoutMeLoud Robots txt file and you can see the content and it’s location at the root of the domain.
+If you use WordPress, you will find Robots.txt file in the root of your WordPress installation.
+For static websites, if you or your developers have created one, you will find it in your root folder.
+If you can’t, simply create a new notepad file and name it Robots.txt and upload it into the root directory of your domain using the FTP.
+Here is ShoutMeLoud’s Robots.txt file and you can see the content and it’s the location at the root of the domain.

 As I mentioned earlier, Robots.txt is a general text file.
-So, if you don’t have this file on your website, open any text editor as you like ( as example: Notepad) and make Robots.txt file made with one or more records.
-Every record bears important information for search engine.
+So, if you don’t have this file on your website, open any text editor as you like (Notepad, for example) and create a Robots.txt file made with one or more records.
+Every record bears important information for the search engine.
 Example:

-If these line write on Robots.txt file it’s allow google bot for index every page of your site.
+If these lines are written in the Robots.txt file, it means it allows the Google bot to index every page of your site.
 But

-cgi-bin folder of root directory don’t allow for indexing.
+cgi-bin folder of root directory doesn’t allow for indexing.
 That means Google bot won’t index

-By using Disallow option you can restrict any search bot or spider for indexing any page or folder.
-There are many sites who use no index in Archive folder or page for not making duplicate content.
+By using Disallow option, you can restrict any search bot or spider from indexing a page or folder.
+There are many sites that use no index in the archive folder or page for not making duplicate content.

-Where Can You Get names of Search bot?
+Where Can You Get names of Search bots?

-You can get it in your website’s log, but if you want lots of visitors from Search engine you should allow every search bot.
+You can get it in your website’s log, but if you want lots of visitors from the search engine, you should allow every search bot.
 That means every search bot will index your site.
 You can write

 User-agent: * for allow every search bot.
-Example:
+For example:

-That’s why every search bot index your Website.
+That is why every search bot will index your website.

 1. Don’t use comments in Robots.txt file.

-2. Don’t keep space in the beginning of any line and don’t make ordinary space in file.
+2. Don’t keep the space at the beginning of any line and don’t make ordinary space in the file.
 Example:

 Dis allow: /support